Helena-li/RefactorThis/RefactorThis/RefactorReadme.md

 ## Known issue

-Since LocalDB is used, it could only run under windows platform for now.
+1. Since LocalDB is used, it could only run under windows platform for now.
 To solve the limitation, either use docker or SQLite to make it adapt to Linux platform.
-No unit testing.
+2. No unit testing.
+3. response is the db entity, shall use models.
+If got more time, can define request and response classes for each endpoint.

 Becasue I've already used 4 hours, so stop it from here.

 ## Run project